Sign Up By August 15 to Get Free Health Insurance Through the American Families Stimulus Package

-Americans struggling to afford health care got thrown a lifeline last week thanks to a part of the American Rescue Plan that provides free health insurance to millions of people affected by unemployment through the end of the year.
+Americans struggling to afford health care were thrown a lifeline thanks to an extension for part of the American Families Plan, which now provides free health insurance to millions of people affected by unemployment through the end of the year.
 Participants need to sign up by Aug.
 15, which is when the current open enrollment period ends.

-The free plans became available on July 1, MoneyWise reported.
+The free plans became available on July 1.
 There are no income limits to qualify, but you must have either received or been approved for unemployment benefits during 2021 to be eligible.
 The plan will be administered through HealthCare.gov, which is the marketplace established under the Affordable Care Act, otherwise known as Obamacare.

 The $0 monthly premiums are available under the ACA’s “silver” plans.
 That’s a big savings, considering that this year’s typical Obamacare premium is $452 a month, according to the Kaiser Family Foundation.
 The free health plans are provided by private insurers and also feature low or no copayments or deductibles.